ulthiel/Champ/Readme.md

 2*k1_1 - k1_2
 ],
 Data := Associative Array with index universe Set of subsets of Polynomial ring of rank 2 over Rational Field>
 //The most important entry is Data.
-This is an associative array indexed by a set of equations in GGOR parameters:
+This is an associative array indexed by a set of equations in GGOR
+//parameters.
 > Keys(gord`Data);
 {
 {